People and Organizations. Summer Programs

 In addition to those described above, other programs brought to campus by Bowdoin faculty, staff, and outside associations attract several thousand people to the College each summer.

 Persons interested in holding a conference at Bowdoin should contact the Office of Events and Summer Programs, which schedules all summer activities and coordinates dining, overnight accommodations, meeting space, audiovisual services, and other amenities.
-For more information on camps, workshops, and conferences, visit the Summer Programs website.
+For more information on camps, workshops, and conferences, go to the Summer Programs website.